Inquire About This Product

 See also our E-WaveTM Wireless Switches and if you are interested in telemetry hardware, please give us a call or visit NBT, our telemetry hardware division.
 See also the PEMEX - SCADA Case History.

 Download This Article - SCADA System Assessment (pdf file)

 Supervisory Control and Data Acquisition (SCADA) is a system that allows an operator at a master facility to monitor and control processes that are distributed among various remote sites.

 A properly designed SCADA system saves time and money by eliminating the need for service personnel to visit each site for inspection, data collection/logging or make adjustments.
+With EPG's cost-effective Remote Terminal Units and our easy-to-use Master Control Software, you can eliminate time consuming, expensive field visits and control all processes from a single master location.
 Real-time monitoring, system modifications, troubleshooting, increased equipment life, automatic report generating . . . these are just a few of the benefits that come with todays SCADA system.

 - Reduces operational costs

 - Improves system efficiency and performance

 - Reduces number of man-hours (labor costs) required for troubleshooting or service

 - Frees up personnel for other important tasks